dotnet/arcade/src/Microsoft.DotNet.Helix/Sdk/tools/xharness-runner/Readme.md

 ## How to use

 There are three main ways how to use XHarness through the Helix SDK:
-- Specify the apks/app bundles as described above and everything will be taken care of from there.
+- Specify the apks/app bundles using the `XHarnessPackageToTest` and `XHarnessAppFolderToTest` items as described below and everything will be taken care of from there.
 You no longer specify the `HelixCommand` to be executed.
-Each apk/app bundle you specify will be processed as a separate Helix work item.
+Each apk/app bundle will be processed as a separate Helix work item.
-- Specify the `XHarnessAndroidProject` or `XHarnessiOSProject` task items which will produce apks/app bundles from the `Build` target.
+- Specify the `XHarnessAndroidProject` or `XHarnessiOSProject` task items which will point to projects that produce apks/app bundles from their `Build` target.
   - Examples - [iOS](https://github.com/dotnet/arcade/blob/master/tests/XHarness/XHarness.TestAppBundle.proj) and [Android](https://github.com/dotnet/arcade/blob/master/tests/XHarness/XHarness.TestApk.proj)
-- Only request the XHarness dotnet tool to be pre-installed for the Helix job for you and then call it yourself from bash/cmd - see [XHarness tool pre-installation only](#xharness-tool-pre-installation-only).
+- Only request the XHarness dotnet tool to be pre-installed for the Helix job for you and then call the XHarness tool yourself as shown below.

-There are some required/optional configuration properties that need to/can be set in any case:
+There are some required configuration properties that need to be set for XHarness to work and some optional to customize the run further:

 ```xml
 <PropertyGroup>